Direct cremation in Australia: costs, inclusions and providers

 Who offers the most transparent pricing

 Not all providers are equally upfront about what direct cremation costs.
-Based on our pricing research:
+Based on our review of publicly listed pricing (last reviewed June 2026):

-Fully transparent (itemised pricing published online): Bare Cremation, Salvos Funerals, Greenfields Funerals, Lovell Meizer Funerals, Soncini Funerals, Willed.
+Some providers publish full itemised pricing online.
+At the time of our review, this included Bare Cremation, Salvos Funerals, Greenfields Funerals, Lovell Meizer Funerals, Soncini Funerals, and Willed.

 In NSW, the Funeral Information Standard requires funeral directors to publish pricing online.
-A 2022 IPART review found 35% of providers were not complying.
+A 2021 IPART review found around a third of providers were not publishing required information at the time of the draft report.
 Other states (VIC, QLD, SA, TAS, NT, ACT) have no mandatory pricing disclosure law.

 Frequently asked questions